MonaSolutions/MonaServer/doc/README.txt

 Usage of Sphinx_
 -------------------------------------

-Just run the command bellow :
+Just run the command bellow in this directory (doc) :

 .. code-block:: sh